kasir-barati/react/.github/docs/components.md

 - Nodes: each component: App, Table, Cell, to name a few.
 - Root node:
   - The root component of the app.
 In this case App.
-  - The first component React renders.
+  - The first component ReactJS renders.
 - Each arrow in the tree points from a parent component to a child component.

 #### Where are HTML elements?

 - HTML markup is a UI primitives.
-- React, as a UI framework, is platform agnostic, meaning:
+- ReactJS, as a UI framework, is platform agnostic, meaning:
-  - Render tree is only composed of React components.
+  - Render tree is only composed of ReactJS components.
-  - Render tree provides insight to our React app regardless of what platform your app renders to.
+  - Render tree provides insight to our ReactJS app regardless of what platform your app renders to.

 ## Default vs named exports